jkingyens/binder/readme.md

 # Defining a Course

-A course is just a JSON file with filesystem references to video content along with course metadata.
+A course is specified in JSON.
+Videos are sourced off the local filesystem with path relative to spec file.
+Here is a sample with just one module and one video file:

 ```
 {